 Meaning: When the asana is achieved, the speed of breathlessness has divided that means which is awakened, that is the Pranayam.

-Pranayama is made up of 2 words – Prana (Vital Air) + Dimension.
+Pranayam is made up of 2 words – Prana (Vital Air) + Ayama (Dimension).
 Prana is such energy that is spread across the entire universe at some level.
 Prana energy is found in all the organisms in a subtle and emphatically forms.
 Prana energy is energy, light, fast, power and life-giving power and Ayama is Expand, Spread, regulation, and Control.
 Hence, Pranayam means the expansion of life force, longevity and then its control.